reams-kamat/intuji-assignment/README.md

-Certainly!
-Here's an updated README message for your GitHub repository `https://github.com/reams-kamat/intuji-assignment`:

----

 # Intuji Assignment - Google Calendar Integration

 This project demonstrates how to integrate with Google Calendar API using PHP.
 It allows you to list, create, and delete events from a connected Google Calendar.